SeleniumHQ/docs/docs_source_files/content/introduction/types_of_testing.en.md

 This type of test is done in order to determine if a product's feature functions properly, without issues.

-This generally include: the tests work without errors (404, exceptions...), in an usable way (right redirections),
+This generally includes: the tests work without errors (404, exceptions...), in an usable way (right redirections),
 in an accessible way and matching its specifications
 (see **_acceptance testing_** above).